 Now you are going to pin and sew all the way around the top edge, but leaving a 3″ gap to pull everything through.
-Sew ALL of the bottom portion of the bag.
+Sew ALL of the bottom portions of the bag.
 (See picture below)

 So after I did this next part, I realized I could have made life a lot easier for myself, but I like the hard road sometimes.
-I found an anchor from the internet I liked, sized it up, and printer it out.
+I found an anchor from the internet I liked, sized it up, and print it out.

 Without doing an actual embroidery design, I still wanted my anchor to look embroidered on the bag.
-I chose the zig zag stitch and adjusted the length accordingly.
+I chose the zig-zag stitch and adjusted the length accordingly.

-Go ahead and start doing your zig zag stitch around the design.
+Go ahead and start doing your zig-zag stitch around the design.
 (See how hard I made this?
 It could have been easier with felt, heat and bond, and a straight stitch.)

 Find the desired length, cut an excess string you have left, and then tie in a good knot on the underside of the grommet.
 When you finish this, you are FINISHED!!
 YAY!!